-The summarizes "Open Data" as
+The Open Knowledge Foundation summarizes "Open Data" as

-More specifically, the open data movement aims to make data (e.g. scientific dataset) freely available to people and organizations to re-use and republish as they wish through .
+A piece of data is open if anyone is free to use, reuse, and redistribute it — subject only, at most, to the requirement to attribute and/or share-alike.More specifically, the open data movement aims to make data (e.g. scientific dataset) freely available to people and organizations to re-use and republish as they wish through Open Access licenses.
 Note that it recommended to include any additional data generated from analysis, etc. as part of the re-published dataset.

 Over the last few years, government and scientific institutions have published a wide range of datasets.
-The website published a list of 294 sites across 50 countries, including the United States and Belgium, covering domains, such as science, government and economics.
-Ben Jones has created a to easily navigate across the different sites.
+The data.gov website published a list of 294 sites across 50 countries, including the United States and Belgium, covering domains, such as science, government and economics.
+Ben Jones has created a tool to easily navigate across the different sites.

 No comments: